jnhthomp/ClassNotes/LearnWithLeon/24-IntroToGit/24-IntroToGit.md

 ## First, The Terminal
 ## Terminal, Bash, Git Bash, Unix, Shell, CLI, cmd
 ## A place where you can type commands that cause actions
+Terminals can be confusing with a lot of commands and lingo But to keep it simple it is a place where you can type commands and cause actions

 ## APPLE II
 Emulator
 https://www.scullinsteel.com/apple2/
+This was one of the first personal computers available It was pretty much only a terminal

 ## CLI > GUI
 Command Line Interface vs. Graphical User Interface